codertsv/codertsv.github.io/README.md

 ### Past presentations

 - 11 May 2020.
-Ira summarised the key ideas on random vs fixed effects from the previous meeting, and Sonja walked us through her modelling and model selection approach when modelling fetal renal parenchymal thickness during pregnancy.
-A rough summary of key concepts and ideas can be found [here] (https://codertsv.github.io/LMMs_pt2)
+Ira (@iracooke) summarised the key ideas on random vs fixed effects from the previous meeting, and Sonja walked us through her modelling and model selection approach when modelling fetal renal parenchymal thickness during pregnancy.
+A rough summary of key concepts and ideas can be found [here](https://codertsv.github.io/LMMs_pt2)

 - 27 Apr 2020.
 Chloë (@CGBoote) lead us through a tutorial on [linear mixed models in R](https://ourcodingclub.github.io/tutorials/mixed-models/).
 Lorenzo (@ItsFrogday) has summarised the discussion that followed [here](https://codertsv.github.io/LMMs).